30 Easy & Funny Baby Shower Game Ideas

 Baby Predictions

-This was such a sweet and exciting game!
-We handed out little cards where guests could write down their guesses for the baby’s birth date, weight, length, and hair color.
-Some guests took it seriously, thinking about the parents’ features, while others got super creative—one person guessed the baby would weigh as much as a watermelon!
-We collected all the predictions and put them in a special envelope for my sister to keep.
-She loved the idea of opening them after the baby is born to see who was closest!
+This was such a sweet and exciting game.
+Hand out little cards where guests can write down their guesses for the baby’s birth date, weight, length, and hair color.
+Some guests will take it seriously, thinking about the parents’ features, while others will just throw a random guess.

 Who Knows Mommy Best?

-This game showed who really knew my sister!
-Before the shower, I asked her a bunch of fun questions, like “What’s her biggest pregnancy craving?” and “What’s one thing she swears she’ll never do as a parent?”
-During the party, guests had to guess her answers.
-Some were spot on—like her love for spicy food—but others were way off!
-When we read the answers out loud, my sister laughed so hard at some of the wild guesses.
-The guest with the most correct answers won, but it was really about celebrating how well we all know and love the mom-to-be.
+Before the shower, ask her a bunch of fun questions, like “What’s her biggest craving?” and “What’s one thing she swears she’ll never do as a parent?”
+During the party, guests have to guess her answers.
+Those who know her will give spot-on answers, while others will take funny, wild guesses.
+The guest with the most correct answers wins, but it is really more about celebrating how well everyone knows and loves the mom-to-be.

 Future Career Guess

-This game was all about imagining baby’s future!
-We placed different objects in a bag—things like a stethoscope (doctor), microphone (singer), paintbrush (artist), and a calculator (businessperson).
-Each guest took turns pulling out an item and predicting what career the baby might have based on it.
-Some people got really into it, sharing funny stories about why they thought the baby would be a scientist or an athlete.
-My sister loved hearing all the possibilities, and we even wrote down the predictions to share with the baby one day!
+This game is about imagining a baby’s future.
+Placed different objects in a bag, like a stethoscope (doctor), a microphone (singer), a paintbrush (artist), and a calculator (businessperson).
+Each guest takes a turn pulling out an item and predicting what career the baby might have based on it.

 Hands-On & Crafty Games